nautobot/nautobot-ansible/docs/plugins/relationship_association_module.rst

 ..
 Description

-- Creates or removes route targets from Nautobot
+- Creates or removes a relationship association from Nautobot

 ..
 Aliases